timbre-conference/timbre2023/content/registration/index.md

     <th colspan="4"><b>Important Information</b></th>
   </tr>
   <tr>
-    <td colspan="4">For each regular, work in progress, demo, and session/ tutorial submission, **at least one author must register</b> (Regular or Student<sup>&dagger;</sup> registration) by the Early Bird deadline.
+    <td colspan="4">For each regular, work in progress, demo, and session/ tutorial submission, <b>at least one author must register</b> (Regular or Student<sup>&dagger;</sup> registration) by the Early Bird deadline.
 Accepted submissions without an appropriate registration will be withdrawn from the program and proceedings.</br>
       <sup>&dagger;</sup>Conference only or Summer School registration </td>
   </tr>
    <tr>